TugboatQA/docs/content/setting-up-services/how-to-set-up-services/leverage-service-commands.md

   include things like compiling Sass files, updating 3rd party libraries, or running database updates that the current code in the preview depends on.

-> #### Info::Command Context
->
-> Each command is run in its own context, meaning things like `cd` do not
-> "stick" between commands.
-If that behavior is required, an external script
-> should be included in the git repository and called from the config file.
+{{% notice info %}} Each command is run in its own context, meaning things like `cd` do not "stick" between commands.
+If that behavior is required, an external script should be included in the git repository and called from the config file.
+{{% /notice %}}

 ```yaml
 services: